googleapis/python-spanner-django/README.rst

   You can enable transactions in autocommit mode with Spanner with the `ALLOW_TRANSACTIONS_IN_AUTO_COMMIT` configuration option.

-  - To override supporting transactions in autocommit mode in V3.2 please enable the flag "ALLOW_TRANSACTIONS_IN_AUTO_COMMIT" with value True in your settings.py file.
+  - To enable transactions in autocommit mode in V3.2, set the flag "ALLOW_TRANSACTIONS_IN_AUTO_COMMIT" to True in your settings.py file.
   - To override disabling transactions in autocommit mode in V4.2 please disable the flag "ALLOW_TRANSACTIONS_IN_AUTO_COMMIT" with value False in your